contagon/handbook/handbook/33-records-and-reports.md

 * Provide administrative support to the bishopric.
 * Keep a record of assignments and decisions made in ward leadership meetings.
-* Follow up with assignments.
 * Ensure that records and reports are accurate and timely.
-* Identify ordinances that require ratification (see [38.2.6](38-church-policies-and-guidelines.md#3826-validating-or-ratifying-ordinances) and [18.10.3](18-priesthood-ordinances-and-blessings.md#18103-presenting-a-member-to-be-sustained-before-he-is-ordained)).

 The ward clerk should become familiar with Church record-keeping tools (see [33.0](33-records-and-reports.md#330-introduction)).
 He uses these tools to help leaders identify:

 * The needs of members and organizations.
 * The availability of resources, including finances.
 * Ward trends, strengths, and weaknesses.
-* Areas of concern.

 When compiling reports on member participation, the clerk works with secretaries to resolve minor problems.
-He discusses serious problems with the bishop.

-The ward clerk or an assistant ward clerk shows members how to view their membership information in the [Member Tools app](https://churchofjesuschrist.org/help/support/about-member-tools-application).
-He may also provide them with a printed copy if requested.
 Ward clerks encourage members to report any errors in their membership information.

 Other record-keeping duties may include: